-One may think that the hardest thing about the baking industry is to start a bakery business.
-Sure, it takes a lot of effort and may cost you quite a few sleepless nights and some anxiety.
+You might think that the hardest thing about the baking industry is to start a bakery business.
+Sure, it takes a lot of effort and you might experience a few sleepless nights and some anxiety.
 However, after your bakery opens, surviving the competition will become your main concern.
-Moreover, your goal is not just to stay afloat but become people's go-to place to buy delicious pastries.
+Moreover, your goal is not just to stay afloat but to become a go-to place for people looking for delicious pastries.

-As an entrepreneur you aim to make profit in bakery business.
-This may require you to responsibly approach finance, reports, and inventories.
-There is one more side of the business that often stays in the shade.
-It's marketing.
+As an entrepreneur you aim to make a profit in the bakery business.
+This will require you to handle your finances, reports, and inventories with great care, but there’s a side of the business that is often neglected: Marketing.

-Whatever products your business specializes on, croissants, donuts, buns, bread, healthy gluten-free pastries, mini pastries, and so on, you should build a strong marketing and sales strategy for your bakery.
-Otherwise, it would be challenging to reach new customers, increase bakery sales and brand awareness.
+Whatever products your business specializes in, croissants, donuts, buns, bread, healthy gluten-free pastries, mini pastries, and so on, you should build a strong marketing and sales strategy for your bakery.
+Otherwise, it will be challenging to reach new customers, increase bakery sales and brand awareness.

-Despite the fact that most sales in the industry still fall to large bakeries, mass production starts loosing its market share to artisan bakeries.
-They gain popularity because it's much easier for small and medium business to meet new food trends.
+Despite the fact that most sales in the industry are hauled in by large bakeries, mass production is beginning to lose its dominant position in the market to artisan bakeries.
+They are gaining popularity because it's much easier for small and medium businesses to adopt new food trends.